tobek/laminae/notes.md

     - But also walled gardens for protection from elements https://en.wikipedia.org/wiki/Walled_garden
 - Smells
     - sour, citrus, bitter, pine, vanilla, ash, resin
 - Everything is black and white - maybe CED? or NNP. or...
 LGC or LGP?
+CNP
     - (except visitors and their stuff? what about their stuff left behind?)
-- *eremia* "a solitude, an uninhabited region, a waste," from *erēmos* "uninhabited, empty, desolate, bereft," from PIE *\*erem-* "to rest, be quiet"
 - Medieval illuminated manuscripts
     - both the overaching style, and them as actual objects in the place
-- ice age engulfed something ("epic fantasy art dump - byPC1eB.jpg")
+- ice age engulfed something ("epic fantasy art dump - byPC1eB.jpg") - could be some old thing in CNP
 - gargantuan statue(s) (https://en.wikipedia.org/wiki/Statue_of_Unity) LGD?
 - https://en.wikipedia.org/wiki/List_of_individual_trees#Mythological_and_religious
 - *used*